 The first thing you should decide is whether you will use a chronological, functional, or combination format.
 Each of these has its benefits depending on your career level and background.
 Essentially, there is no single correct way to format a resume.
 For example, if you are switching careers, you may want to use a different format than someone who has gaps in employment.
 Mainly, the resume format you choose should reflect your personality and support your career goals.
 Here’s how to find the organizational approach that will help you achieve just that.

-Main Types of Resume Formats
+What Are the Main Types of Resume Formats?